Pursuing Quality Health Care for All New Yorkers

 Tremendous strides have been made in quality improvement and patient safety but health care providers need continuing support and resources to ensure safe and effective care within a value-based model.
 Quality Institute initiatives, individually and in partnerships, promote the systematic use of best practices in a range of care settings.
 The Institute’s Antibiotic Stewardship Certificate Program and Outpatient Antibiotic Stewardship Initiative, for example, anticipated and address a national priority of ensuring the prudent use of antibiotics across settings—not only in hospital inpatient care but in nursing homes and ambulatory care as well.

 The UHF/Greater New York Hospital Association Clinical Quality Fellowship Program (CQFP) supports and extends those efforts by training a cadre of physicians and nurses to become quality improvement specialists and champions; many of these Fellows go on to leadership positions in institutions throughout the New York metropolitan area.
+At a more macro level, the High Reliability Leadership Forum brings together senior leaders from 11 GNYHA member hospitals to develop strategies for sustainable quality improvement efforts at their facilities.

 Read more about CQFP and our work to build quality capacity and expertise among health care leaders.